Private Scan for Ectopic Pregnancy

 Ectopic Pregnancy Causes

 While a number of risk factors for ectopic pregnancy have been identified in previous studies, no particular risk factor can be singled out in 30 to 50 per cent of cases.
-Infertility, smoking, endometriosis, a previous history of pelvic inflammatory disease, prior use of DES, a history of D & C or other uterine surgeries, tubal surgery, use of an IUD or intrauterine device, tubal ligation, and a history of ectopic pregnancy are just some of the risk factors enumerated.
+Infertility, smoking, endometriosis, a previous history of pelvic inflammatory disease, prior use of DES, a history of D & C or other uterine surgeries, tubal surgery, use of an IUD or intrauterine device, tubal ligation, and a history of ectopic pregnancy are just some risk factors enumerated.

 Ectopic Pregnancy Treatment